PiSupply/PiJuice/README.md

 ### Buttons and LEDs

+SW1 and LED2 have predefined default functions associated.

+SW1 is the power button by default:
+* Single brief press to power on.
+* Long press of at least 10 seconds to halt.
+* Long press of at least 20 seconds to cut power.

 LONG_PRESS1: press and hold at least 10 seconds to automatically halt (there should be red blinks on user led if successful).
 LONG_PRESS2: press and hold at least 20 seconds to cut power if system is freezes and cannot be halted.

-- can you tell me default operations of each button?
-SW1 is power button by default:
+LED1 is charge status by default:
-·        Single press to power on (release in less than 800 ms), ·        Long press of at least 10 seconds to halt,
-·        Long press of at least 20 seconds to cut power.
-SW2 is user button by default, configured to trigger user scripts:
-·        Single press in less than 400ms to invoke “USER_FUNC1”, ·        Double press within 600ms to invoke “USER_FUNC2”.

-SW3 is user button by default, configured to trigger user scripts:
-·        Press will invoke “USER_FUNC3”,
-·        Release will invoke “USER_FUNC4”.
-Default settings can be overridden in “Buttons” tab of Pijuice HAT configuration window.

-There are fixed button functions:
-·        Dual long press of SW1 and SW2 for 20 seconds will reset Pijuice HAT configuration to default (this applies to mcu configuration only).
-·        Holding pressed SW3 while powering up Pijuice will initiate bootloader (used only in cases when ordinary initiation through I2C does not works because of damaged firmware).

 - can you tell me default operations of each led?
 D1 charge status by default
 D2 user LED by default.